-Judge Law & Legal Definition
+Judge Law and Legal Definition

 A judge is a government official with authority to decide lawsuits brought before courts.
 The judge in a case decides questions of law, as well as questions of fact in a non-jury trial.
 In a trial, the judge performs various functions, such as deciding what evidence is admissible and instructing the jury on how to apply the law based upon the facts presented.